-In addition to scale descriptors, scoring rules address special cases where responses are nonscorable, completely or partially off task, and completely or partially off topic.
-These are defined as follows:
+In addition to scale descriptors, scoring rules address special cases where responses are nonscorable, completely, or partially off task, and completely or partially off topic, are defined as follows:

-Nonscorable: The response is blank; consists only of verbatim copied text; consists only of text that is completely off task; or is entirely in a language other than English; or appears to have been plagiarized from an outside source during testing.
-More information on how plagiarized responses are handled by DRC is provided in Section 4.2 Scoring Performance-Based Tasks: Writing and Speaking., Handling Unusual Responses, Alerts above.
+Nonscorable: The response is blank; consists only of verbatim copied text; consists only of text that is completely off task; is entirely in a language other than English; or appears to have been plagiarized from an outside source during testing.
+More information on how plagiarized responses are handled by DRC is provided in Section 4.2, Handling Unusual Responses, above.